What are employer branding initiatives, and why do you need one?

 The costs attached with recruitment are seriously high!
-With job ads, recruiter agencies, employee training, orientation filling vacancies, leaving roles vacant due to interviews and so much more.
+Job ads, recruiter agencies, employee training, orientation filling vacancies, leaving roles vacant due to interviews, and so much more.

 A study by Glassdoor also found that companies with a strong employer brand also have lower salary requests from candidates.

 Attracting younger talent and the differences in approach